openkfw/qupo/docs/arch/README.md

 - `tickers:` It uses the python package `pytickersymbols` to retrieve symbols of companies grouped either according to their index, their country or their industry.
 The option parameter `symbols_only` hereby defines if only the plain symbols in a List or the symbols together with information like the company name, the currency or some other metadata as objects in a List should be returned.

 - `main:`
-  Here the request to calculate the portfolio with all its input parameters are send to.
+  The requests to calculate the portfolio with all its input parameters are send here.
 A request may look like the following example:

 ```bash
 curl --location --request POST 'http://localhost:8000/models' \